 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); or

 It is not known whether granisetron passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take granisetron?

-Store granisetron at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Tell your doctor if you forget to take your dose within 1 hour before chemotherapy.
+Tell your doctor if you forget to take your dose within 1 hour before chemotherapy or radiation.
 Do not take extra medicine to make up the missed dose.